victor-dp/robosat_geoc/README.md

 ### Data Preparation ###

 - Training and validation datasets have to be tiled, using <a href="https://en.wikipedia.org/wiki/Tiled_web_map">XYZ tiles format</a>.
-- A Dataset directory, so containing XYZ tiles, must be split as:
+- A Dataset directory, so containing XYZ tiles, can be split as:
 ```
 dataset
 ├── training